toshiya/semantic_selector/docs/api/paths.md

 #### Description
-return an infered label of the given input tag.
+return an infered topic of the given input tag.

 #### Parameters